Certificates of quality

 Crook - A lumber defect where there is an

-edgewise warp effecting the straightness of the board
+edgewise warp effecting straightness of board

 Crotch - In lumber, a piece of wood taken

-Cup (cupping)- A defect in the lumber
+Cup (cupping)- A defect in lumber

 D2S - Lumber that has been dressed on two